ramwin/testunique/README.md

 **Xiang Wang @ 2020-04-22 22:29:35**

+this bug has been posted at [django ticket](https://code.djangoproject.com/ticket/31503).
 I met a problem when I convert a `unique_together` to the `unique=True` attribute.

 1. first commit, everything is ok